ybrid/yourcaster-api-specs/README.md

 # api-specs
-This repository contains specifications of the ybrid API.
+This repository contains specifications of the Ybrid® API.
 This includes the sections player and backend.

 ## Versions